 - May overwhelm new owners

-6. Practical Positive Dog Training Bible
+6. Practical Positive Dog Training Bible Guide

-- Positive training focus for gentle correction
+- Positive training methods

-- Not for advanced training
+- Not video-based

 Buying Guide: How to Choose the Best Dog Training Resource